Faculty Profile: Sean J Petrie

 Main Profile Content

-To give his left brain a rest, Sean also writes fiction, and pounds out improv poems on vintage typewriters at various events around Austin, as part of the Typewriter Rodeo poetry group.
+To give his left brain a rest, Sean also writes on-the-spot poetry as part of Austin's Typewriter Rodeo.